 All interested Californians can participate in the following funding assistance programs to purchase new commercially available technologies for the 2009-10 fiscal year by contacting CARB.
-The four projects are: $25 million for hybrid trucks and buses;
+The four projects are:

 The Air Quality Improvement Program also will fund demonstration projects that will focus on promising technologies not yet in wide production.
-The five projects are: $2 million for the production of locomotives that emit lower amounts of nitrogen oxides and particulate matter;
+The five projects are:

 Also approved by CARB were guidelines to delineate how it will run this new financial assistance program to ensure efficiency and public input.
 The guidelines establish requirements for such areas as program administration, oversight and accountability, reporting and procedures for developing project solicitation and project selection.